jstrot/dot-config-nvim/README.md

 Enable support for Nerd/patched fonts.

-It is highly recommended to install a patched font that contains extended characters for development (Icons for "bugs", "git", "github", file types, ...).
+It is highly recommended to install a patched font that contains extended characters for development (Icons for "bugs", "git", "GitHub", file types, ...).
 Many plugins rely on the availability of patched fonts.

 The easy way is to download a font from <https://www.nerdfonts.com/>, install it in your OS (if you're running remotely over ssh, for example, that's the host running your terminal emulator!) and then enable that font in your terminal's configuration.
 A good starting point is to try the one I use, "DroidSansM Nerd Font", a patched version of the "Droid Sans Mono" which has fairly square letters and scalable to small sizes without issues.